Travel Expense Reporting: A Complete Guide

 Upgrade your travel expense reporting with Engine

-Engine is a corporate travel booking platform that helps growing businesses track travel expenses with ease.
-Whether you’re sending two employees to a trade show or coordinating group travel for a 50-person retreat, Engine simplifies the entire process—from booking to reporting to reimbursement.
+Whether you're sending two employees to a trade show or coordinating group travel for a 50-person crew deployment, Engine simplifies the entire process, from booking to reporting to reimbursement.

 With Engine, employees can book flights, hotels, and cars on one platform with access to exclusive business rates, all while collecting loyalty points.
-Engine also makes it easy to export complete expense reports with receipts, categories, and approval statuses while tracking spending by trip, traveler, department, or project.
-And with seamless integrations into your accounting system, reimbursements are faster and more accurate than ever.

 How can I reduce business travel expenses?